 Summary of Issues

 The Defendant objected to four Requests to Produce.
 Defendant asserted objections alleging the attorney-client privilege for Request #18 (a request for documents between Defendant and a third party) and Request #78 (a request for documents relative to Plaintiff’s termination, such as business advice stating the reasons she should be terminated).
-Both objections are without merit, and to further hamper Plaintiff’s efforts to obtain the same, Defendant has not provided a privilege log regarding what it is withholding.
+Both objections are without merit, and to further hamper the Plaintiff’s efforts to obtain the same; Defendant has not provided a privilege log regarding what it is withholding.
 Defendant asserted two other objections based on the work product privileges to Requests 30 and 48; however, Defendant at the same time stated that no documents exist “without waiving” said objection.
-A privilege log would expose whether any such documents actually exist, but Defendant failed to provide one and refuses to still provide one even with the provision of additional time.
+A privilege log would expose whether any such documents exist, but Defendant failed to provide one and refuses to still offer one even with the provision of additional time.